 In the heart of the forest, discover this former German V1 and V2 missile base, built to destroy London.

 Open to the public since 1973, the blockhouse offers a 1.5 hour tour to discover its history and the technologies of the secret V2 & V1 weapons.

-The town of Saint-Omer invites you to stroll through its cobbled streets, witnesses of its medieval history, a stone's throw from the Najeti Hôtel Château Tilques.
+The town of Saint-Omer invites you to stroll through its cobbled streets, witness to its medieval history, just a stone's throw from the Hôtel Château Tilques.